pulumi/docs/content/docs/using-pulumi/stack-outputs-and-references/index.md

 Every Pulumi resource has outputs, which are properties of that resource whose values are generated during deployment.
 We can export these values as stack outputs, and they can be used for important values like resource IDs, computed IP addresses, and DNS names.

-These outputs are shown during an update, can be easily retrieved with the Pulumi CLI, and are displayed in the Pulumi Cloud.
+These outputs are shown during an update, can be easily retrieved with the Pulumi CLI, and are displayed in Pulumi Cloud.
 For the purposes of this tutorial, we will primarily be working from the CLI.

 ### Create a New Project